swathikanchari/SCT_WD_3/README.md

+# SkillCraft Technology Internship - Task 3

+## Project Title

-# Quiz Game Application 🎯
+Quiz Game Application

-A simple and interactive Quiz Game built using HTML, CSS, and JavaScript.
+## Description

+This project is a Quiz Game Application developed as part of the SkillCraft Technology Web Development Internship.

-Users can answer multiple-choice questions, track their scores, and view results at the end.
+The application allows users to answer multiple-choice questions, track their scores, and view the final result through an interactive and user-friendly interface.

+## Technologies Used

+* HTML
+* CSS
+* JavaScript

+The application is fully responsive and works smoothly on different screen sizes and devices.

 ## Features

-- Multiple-choice questions
+* Multiple-Choice Questions
-- Score tracking
+* Score Tracking
+* Instant Answer Selection
+* Final Result Display
-- Responsive design
+* Responsive Design
-- Interactive UI

-## Technologies Used
-- HTML
-- CSS
-- JavaScript
+* Interactive User Interface

 ## Author
 Swathi Kanchari